 Why Gaia GPS Overtook BackCountry Navigator

-Bottom line, Gaia GPS is better than Backcountry Navigator today because we put more effort into Gaia GPS than Crittermap does into Backcountry Navigator.
+Bottom line, Gaia GPS performs better than BackCountry Navigator today because we put more effort into Gaia GPS than Crittermap does into BackCountry Navigator.
 We started out on iPhone, and we focused on making the best iPhone GPS app for years.
 While we did that, we outsourced the Android development.

-As of May, we brought Android development in house, and we made it our #1 priority.
-We put nearly 1000 man hours into Android since then, and we’re not letting up.
-Those man hours mostly come from an engineer who last worked at Google for 4 years (my wife Anna) and our lead developer Jesse, who besides being a great programmer, thru-hiked the Pacific Crest Trail.
+As of May, we brought Android development in-house, and we made it our #1 priority.
+We put nearly 1,000 work hours into Android since then, and we’re not slowing down.
+Those work hours mostly come from an engineer who last worked at Google for 4 years (CTO and Founder Anna) and our lead developer Jesse, who besides being a great programmer, thru-hiked the Pacific Crest Trail.

-If you start looking into what outdoor GPS app your should buy for your Android, you’ll see two choices come up on Google – Gaia GPS and Backcountry Navigator.
-Choose Gaia GPS if you want the best app, and choose Backcountry Navigator if you want the old leader.
+If you start looking into what outdoor GPS app your should buy for your Android, you’ll see several choices come up on Google, including Gaia GPS and BackCountry Navigator.
+Choose Gaia GPS if you want the best app, and choose BackCountry Navigator if you want the old leader.

 I could list a bunch of other features, like weather overlays and heads-up display that you won’t find in BackCountry Navigator either, but it’s really the core mapping and data capabilities that will make Gaia GPS better than BackCountry Navigator over the long haul.